salimno1/EmployeeDashboard/frontend/README.md

-Sure, here's an updated README file for your MERN stack project without Heroku and Docker:

 # EMPLOYEE DASHBOARD - MERN Stack

 This is a full stack application built with the MERN (MongoDB, Express JS, React JS & Node JS) stack.
 It consists of a Rest API backend that allows you to manage employees, and a frontend web application that consumes this API.